The Information is looking for a passionate, product-oriented engineer to join our growing engineering team in San Francisco.

 You should be excited to contribute ideas on the product side and develop them iteratively with our stakeholders.
 When you have questions, we expect you to know when to take them to your lead, and when to take them directly to non-engineering colleagues to get the work done.

 You should have experience writing automated tests and know the difference between unit tests, integration tests, and... name one more type.

 You should also understand why code linting, continuous integration, and automatic scaling are powerful tools for a smaller organization and be comfortable with tooling that handles these things.

 Engineering roles at The Information come with a competitive salary and the opportunity for an annual bonus.

 We have excellent benefits, including:

-- A highly professional, inclusive, diverse workplace with a zero-tolerance policy for harassment; and
+- A highly professional, inclusive, diverse workplace with a zero-tolerance policy for harassment

 Our staff also get the chance to contribute to open-source projects and blog about their work here.

-If you contribute to open-source projects on Github or elsewhere, make sure you mention and link to them in your application.
-We're also happy to examine your writing on StackOverflow or other engineering community sites.
+If you contribute to open-source projects on Github or elsewhere, link to them too of course.
+We're also happy to check out your writing on StackOverflow or other engineering community sites.